-Moola is a non-custodial liquidity protocol built on the Celo blockchain that is democratizing access to yield and credit.
-Depositors earn passive yield which is paid for by borrowers who are able to take over-collateralized loans in perpetuity or under-collateralized flash loans.
-Moola has shared ancestry with Aave v1.
+Moola Market is a non-custodial liquidity protocol that is democratizing access to yield and credit.
+Depositors earn compound interest which is paid for by borrowers who take over-collateralized loans, delegated loans, or flash loans.

-To use Moola you first need to connect a supported wallet (see tutorials here) and initiate a deposit transaction.
-Once you’ve made a deposit you will earn passive yield.
-You can borrow against your deposited assets.
-Any interest you earn as a depositor will offset some of the interest rate you pay as a borrower.
+Connect a supported wallet and initiate a deposit transaction.
+Once you have made a deposit, then you earn yield that compounds each block at a variable rate.
+You can pay to borrow against the value of your deposited assets.
+Any interest earned as a depositor offsets some of the interest paid as a borrower.

-Moola does not charge any fees to deposit or withdraw.
-All transactions on Moola including deposit, withdraw, borrow, and repay incur Celo network transaction fees which are used to secure the Celo network (currently ~$0.001 per transaction).
-Overcollateralized borrowers incur a loan origination fee of 25bps in addition to the borrow interest rate.
-Undercollateralized flash loans incur a flash loan fee of 9bps.
+Moola Market does not charge any fees to deposit or withdraw.
+All transactions on Moola Market including deposit, withdraw, borrow, and repay incur network transaction fees which are used to secure the Celo network.
+Borrowers incur debt that compounds at either stable or variable interest rates, depending on which interest rate option was selected by the borrower.
+Flash loans incur a fee of 9bps.

 Where does Moola custody my deposited assets?

 Your assets are custodied in a smart contract.
-The smart contract code is public, open source, and has been audited.
-You can withdraw your funds from the smart contract anytime or transfer your claim to the deposited assets to any other address on the Celo network.
+The smart contract code is public, open source, and can be found here.
+Your wallet can broadcast a withdraw transaction to redeem your funds from the smart contract anytime or transfer your claim on the deposited assets to other addresses on the Celo network.

 What are mTokens?